Introduced in the film

 - Fallen Hero: David wanted to make an army but was denied permission which led him descent into madness.

-- Hoist by His Own Petard: David Banner gets exactly what he wanted so much, his son's dormant powers... too bad it's too much for him to handle and his body becomes so unstable that he gets blown up by the military.
+- Hoist by His Own Petard: The Absorbing Man gets exactly what he wanted so much, his son's dormant powers... too bad it's too much for him to handle and his body becomes so unstable that he gets blown up by the military.

 - Hollywood Atheist: David believed religion "infected humanity's soul".